appium/appium-inspector/docs/session-builder/attach-to-session.md

 ![Attach to Session](assets/images/attach-to-session/attach-to-session.png)

+The Inspector applies the currently specified [server details](./server-details.md) when running session discovery.
+Make sure to select the correct tab and enter the expected server details.
 If there are no discovered Appium sessions, the dropdown is likely to be empty.
-But if there is at least one session, the dropdown will automatically populate with a session identifier:
+But if there is at least one session, the dropdown will populate with the session identifier and other details:

 ![Found Session](assets/images/attach-to-session/found-session.png)

-There is also a refresh button to repeat the session discovery process.
+There is also a refresh button to retry the session discovery process.

-The footer of this screen contains a link the Appium documentation, and a single button to attach to the selected session.
+The footer of this screen contains a link the Appium documentation, and a single button for connecting to the selected session.